SoftUni-Internal/interactive-content/EN/02-Functions/08-Homework.md

 [task-description]
 # Description

-Create a function that **receives two characters** and prints on a single line all the characters in between them according to the ASCII table.
+Write a function that **receives two characters** and prints on a single line all the characters in between them according to the ASCII table.

 Keep in mind that the **second character's ASCII code** might be **before the first one** in the ASCII table.

-# Example
+## Example
 | **Input** | **Output** |
 | --- | --- |
 | charactersInRange('a', 'd') | b c |